 2nd – so you don’t have to get up (or make your husband get up) in the middle of the night to wash parts!

-For example, I wake up at 1:45am and 4:45am for my middle of the night pumps.
-Instead of having Scott take the milk downstairs, I pour it in a storage bag and pop it in the cooler next to my bed.
-Then, for my 4:45am pump, I have a whole second set of pump parts to use.
+For example, I wake up at 1:45 am and 4:45 am for my middle of the night pumps.
+Instead of having Scott take the milk downstairs, I pour it into a storage bag and pop it in the cooler next to my bed.
+Then, for my 4:45 am pump time, I have a whole second set of pump parts to use.
 Then I just wash it all in the morning.

 #5: Buy a second freezer.